AI-Driven-HEP/NuMatterSurrogate/README.md

 git clone https://github.com/AI-Driven-HEP/NuMatterSurrogate.git
 cd NuMatterSurrogate
 ```

-The repository contains PEANUTS as a Git submodule.
+In case you need to use PEANUTS simulation, the repository contains PEANUTS as a Git submodule.
 To initialize it:

 ```bash
 git submodule update --init --recursive